Temples and Trails of Shikoku

 • Walk across a bridge of vines in the remote Iya Valley

-• Eat wonderful local food in the Hirome Ichiba Market in Kochi city
+• Eat delicious local food in the Hirome Market in Kōchi

 • Visit the beautiful hill-top castle in Matsuyama

 The fourth-largest of Japan's islands, Shikoku is home to the 88 Temple Pilgrimage Trail.
-Fascinating aspects of this deeply spiritual route include how little is known of its origins, and its mysterious connection with Kobo Daishi, founder of Shingon Buddhism.
-Pilgrims have walked the trails for 1200 years and even today we will see pilgrims in their distinctive attire and white cloaks throughout the island.
-The full pilgrimage route encircles Shikoku and connects 88 Buddhist temples, covering more than a thousand kilometers.
-Pilgrims, known in Japanese as Ohenro, traditionally did the journey from temple to temple on foot over many weeks.
+Fascinating aspects of this deeply spiritual route include how little is known of its origins, and its mysterious connection with Kōbō Daishi, founder of Shingon Buddhism.
+Pilgrims have walked the trails for 1,200 years, and even today we will see pilgrims in their distinctive attire and white cloaks throughout the island.
+The full pilgrimage route encircles Shikoku and connects 88 Buddhist temples, covering more than a thousand kilometres.
+Pilgrims, known in Japanese as ohenro, traditionally did the journey from temple to temple on foot over many weeks.

 Download PDF itinerary